-Members are invited to three health talks each year, which are fun, interactive and informative.
+When you become a member, you are invited to three fun, interactive, informative health talks each year.
 Your membership spans a full year from the time you join.
-100% of your donation will be used for the priority project of your choice.
-And your donation is fully tax deductible.
+100% of your donation will be used for the priority project of your choice—and your donation is fully tax deductible.

 Members of the Women's Wellness Fund Steering Committee are:

 Rev. Kim Cotten, Middletown